Honey Baked Ham is easy to make at home!

 Both Patrick and I love the Honey Baked Ham both ways – just with glaze – and with glaze and sugar coating – but in the end, the sugar crusted ham is our FAV.
 Just be aware that the sugar coated ham is on the sweeter side – which we love.
 If you don’t want it as sweet, you can certainly use less sugar or omit this step completely.

-What do I need for Honey Baked Ham?
+What tools do I need for Honey Baked Ham?

 - 8-11 pound fully cooked, bone-in spiralized ham